 In this case it was Gruyere, which created an absolutely lovely combination-extreme creaminess of Cheddar went brilliantly with the sharp taste of Gruyere.

 Now let’s talk Polish kielbasa or Ukrainian kovbasa or Russian kolbasa.
 Same but different and all over delicious.
-The word means ‘sausage’ in case you are not of Slavic decent and is a staple in Eastern European cuisine.
+The word means ‘sausage’, in case you are not of Slavic descent, and is a staple in Eastern European cuisine.

 Nowadays any big supermarket carry these smoky sausage links but if you truly want to experience its authentic deliciousness it’s best to hunt down a Polish or a Ukrainian or a Russian shop and buy your kielbasa there.